VincenzoMilillo/statistics/README.md

-# 📊 Statistics Course Project – Vincenzo Milillo
+# 📊 Statistics Course Project of Vincenzo Milillo

 Welcome!
 I’m Vincenzo Milillo, a cybersecurity student with a background in computer engineering.
 This GitHub repository hosts the website I created for my Statistics course as part of my Bachelor's degree studies.